-You can import the snapshot if the importing node's <a href="apply_index" apply_index" apply_index" apply_index" is less than or equal to the snapshot-exporting node's commit_index when the snapshot was generated.
-(See bdr.get_raft_status () .)
+You can import the snapshot if the importing node's apply_index is less than or equal to the snapshot-exporting node's commit_index when the snapshot was generated.
+(See bdr.get_raft_status() .)
 A node that can't accept the snapshot because its log is already too far ahead raises an error and makes no changes.
 The imported snapshot doesn't have to be completely up to date, as once the snapshot is imported the node fetches the remaining changes from the current leader.